orthoseg/orthoseg/README.md

 # Orthophoto segmentation

-This is a collection of scripts that makes it easy to train neural networks to segment orthophoto's like aerial photo's, satellite photo's,...
+This is a collection of scripts that try to make it easy to train neural networks to segment orthophotos.

-Installation
+## Installation

 1. As the scripts are written in Python, you need to use a package manager to be able to install the packages the scripts depend on.
 The rest of the installation manual assumes you use anaconda and